-The module will be delivered via laboratory work, research supervision, and independent study.
+The module will be delivered via laboratory work, research supervision and independent study.

-The module will be assessed by Project Performance (assessment of attitude/effort and competence/intellectual contribution), Dissertation (MSc Thesis), Viva Voce exam based on Dissertation.
+The module will be assessed by Project Performance (assessment of attitude/effort and competence/intellectual contribution, Dissertation (MSc Thesis), Viva Voce exam based on Dissertation.

-This is a core and compulsory module that every student will take, except those initially enrolled in a PG Diploma or PG Certificate scheme.
+This is a core and compulsory module that every student will take, except those initially enrolled in a PG Diploma or a PG Certificate scheme.

-1.6 Learning and Teaching Methods
+1.6 Learning and teaching methods

 The MSc course contains both taught and supervised modules.
-Teaching methods vary from module to module and primarily include lectures, seminars, small group work, workshops, self-directed learning, research into case studies, practical classes, oral and poster presentations, data handling, and individual research project work.
-Class size also varies depending on the number of students registered for the module and the teaching format.
+Teaching methods are varied from module to module, and primarily include lectures, seminars, small group work, workshops, self-directed learning and research into case studies, practical classes, oral and poster presentations, data handling, dragons' den presentations and individual research project work.
+Class size also varies depending on the number of students registered on the module and the teaching format.

-We use our structured online learning environment, Blackboard, to give you access to schedules, lecture notes, literature references, lecture recordings, and other learning resources.
-We also use Blackboard as the portal for you to submit work for assessments, and you receive your marks through the Grade Centre.
+Normally, we use our structured on-line learning environment, Blackboard, to give you access to schedules, lecture notes, literature references, lecture recordings and other learning resources.
+We also use Blackboard as the portal for you to submit work for assessments and you receive your marks through the Grade Centre.
 We provide you with useful feedback on your work, mainly through email or by scheduling an appointment if appropriate.
-Blackboard will be available to you as soon as you register, and you can access it by logging into 'MUSE' on the university website and following the link.
+Blackboard will be available to you as soon as you register, and you can access it by logging into 'MUSE' on the University web site and following the link.

-The taught materials will be delivered in allocated lecture theatres.
-The teaching schedule will be timetabled, and you will be able to access your personal timetable via iSheffield.
-The module CHM416: Communication for Sustainability Researchers will be delivered both at chemistry and with the support of our IT Creative Media Team at Diamond.
-Other modules will be delivered through directed independent studies supported by workshops and tutorials.
-Some modules contain laboratory practical that require students to take health and safety training before going into the laboratory.
+Normally, the taught materials will be delivered in allocated lecture theatres.
+The teaching schedule will be timetabled and you will be able to access your personal timetable via iSheffield.
+Some modules delivered by other departments (School of Biomedical Science (BMS) and Medical School (MED)) will be 'Block' scheduled, i.e. the lecturers will be delivered in a matter of 3-4 weeks followed by course work and assessment.
+Other modules will be delivered by directed independent studies supported by workshops and tutorials.
+Some modules contain laboratory practicals which require students to take health and safety training before going into the laboratory.